Eiker history

 Topics in Eikerhistorie 2025-2027 "Eikerhistorie 2025-2027" is a project under the auspices of the association EIKERHISTORIE, which is an umbrella organization in which other voluntary organizations in Eiker can be members.
 The members as of today are Eiker Historielag, Eiker Arkiv/Sameia Kulturminnedag, Nøstetangensenteret, Hellefossen Elveeierlag and Østsiden Jeger- og Fiskerforening.
 It may be appropriate to invite more participants during the project period.
 Samfunnet under Hellefossen This is your Team Member description.
 Use this space to write a brief description of this person's role and responsibilities, or add a short bio.
 Nøstetangen - Norway's first glassworks This is your Team Member description.
 Use this space to write a brief description of this person's role and responsibilities, or add a short bio.
 War years at Eiker This is your Team Member description.
 Use this space to write a brief description of this person's role and responsibilities, or add a short bio.
 Setre og boplasser på Eiker This is your Team Member description.
 Use this space to write a brief description of this person's role and responsibilities, or add a short bio.
 Eikers skihistorie - topp og bredde This is your Team Member description.
 Use this space to write a brief description of this person's role and responsibilities, or add a short bio.
 Vestfos Cellulosefabrik This is your Team Member description.
 Use this space to write a brief description of this person's role and responsibilities, or add a short bio.

-- the Norwegian crofter system | Eikerhistorie
+- Industrial development in the 18th C | Eikerhistorie

 - Film om krigen | Eikerhistorie